binary-manu/binary-is-better/_drafts/k8s-nginx-ingress.md

 As can be seen, the `Host` header is different in the two calls, but the response was still a 200 with a payload of 2041 bytes in both cases.
-In the second test, we used `curl`'s `--resolve` option which causes the hostname `static-site.local` to resolve to the Minikube IP withoutu the need to patch `/etc/hosts` or add a DNS entry.
+In the second test, we used `curl`'s `--resolve` option which causes the hostname `static-site.local` to resolve to the Minikube IP without the need to patch `/etc/hosts` or add a DNS entry.

+_Hint: if you prefer using your browser to test the URL's, there is a trick that makes Firefox resolve any domain name to a fixed IP.
+Open Firefox, then type `about:config` in the address bar.
+Dismiss the warning message and then use the search box to look up the property `network.dns.forceResolve`.
+Place the address printed by  `minikube ip` in the value field and confirm the change using the `Save ` button.
+From now on, all addresses opened in Firefox will resolve to the Minikube VM address and you can paste URL's employing our fake domain name.
+Remember to clear the property value when done._

 Of course, NGINX can perform request filtering based on hostnames.
 We just have to add an `host` field to our rules in the ingress definition.
-If we want our site to only be available as `static-site.local`, we pacth the resource as follows:
+If we want our site to only be available as `static-site.local`, we can patch the resource as follows:

 ```yaml
 apiVersion: networking.k8s.io/v1